 |Photo from the documentary "Jojk" by Maj Lis Skaltje|

 The sound of yoiking was what first pulled me towards learning more about Sámi culture.
 Hearing the sound made me feel so at home, and especially when hearing the yoiks about places in nature.
-I have my own way of yoiking and tuning in to the songs and stories of the earth.
-When I yoik the mountain, I connect with the soul of the mountain – I am the mountain.
+I have my own way of yoiking and tuning in to the songs and stories of the earth, and I believe that this is something we all have the natural ability to do.

 Can you hear the song of the mountain?

 Go out into nature and listen.
 Truly listen.
 Let nature be your teacher.
 You don’t need to read any books or go any courses.
 Just go outside.
 Breathe.
 Listen.
 Sink your bare feet into the earth and feel with all your senses.
 Come alive.